toddmaustin/spectre-rust/README.md

 This proof of concept attack has successfully run on a 13th-gen Core i7-13700H on Ubuntu 20.04 inside VirtualBox 7.0 on Windows 11.
 Built with rustc compiler version 1.73.0.

+Spectre V1 is a difficult to stop buffer overread attack that plagues many of today's high-performance microprocessors, to learn more about this microarchitectural attack, please check out the [wiki page](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)).

 ## Prerequisites

 You'll need to have the following: